 - No extra current needed in urban areas

-Development of new compact depot charger with CCS plug (2019)
+Development of new small footprint depot charger with CCS plug (2019-2020)

-Ebusco has developed a highly compact depot charger, which is scalable to several different power settings (from 60 kW to 120 kW).
+Ebusco has developed a small footprint depot charger, which is scalable to different power levels (from 60 kW to 120 kW).
 The chargers can be supplied with a double plug, so that two buses can be charged at the same time.
 This way one bus can be recharged at the depot relatively quickly (120 kW) during the day, while at night two buses are plugged in to 2 x 60 kW.

-These new depot chargers will be in operation in Germany at Stadwerke München from the end of 2019/beginning of 2020.
+These new depot chargers will be in operation in Germany at Stadwerke München as from 2020.

 The universal CCS plug is a standard socket on the charging post, which all other electric vehicles can also plug into.
 We look to see how the transition from diesel to electric transport can be made as smoothly as possible, and this is the most efficient way.